-A separate instruction fee is not chargeable.
-Where work done under any paragraph or sub-paragraph of the Table of Fees is only partially completed, the fee payable in respect of that work is apportioned equally between each solicitor involved.
+Where work done under any paragraph or sub-paragraph of the Table of Fees is only partially completed, the fee payable in respect of that work must be apportioned equally between each solicitor involved.

-The legislation prevents us from considering a request for fees to be split between solicitors in any other manner but you may come to your own arrangements.
+The legislation prevents us from considering a request for fees to be split between solicitors in any other manner other than in equal shares.